 It is a real thing that childhood outfits influence your style in adulthood.
 Ever since, I have had a knack for this color.
 However, growing up it moved from right in the face and full on like that dress, to small doses like a necklace, belts, pom pom hat, and shoes.
 When my last pair of neon pumps were worn out, I started to search for the next pair.
 The long search has an end: I found my perfect new pair of neon yellow pumps.

 Yes, neon yellow at 40+ sounds risky.
 However, with a classic all neutral monochromatic outfit they are the perfect pop of color to create interest.
-Thus, thumbs up for neon yellow!
+As a result, thumbs up for neon yellow!